hershey's perfectly chocolate cake

 But if you freeze the cakes overnight (or longer), you can pick up the project any time that works best for you.
 Pro-tip: if you’re into this kind of recipe time management, I highly encourage you to check out my cookbook, Weeknight Baking.
 All cake recipes are broken down in this way!

-This review of the Hershey’s Perfectly Chocolate Cake recipe argues that its frosting is too sweet.
+Some online reviews also argue that its frosting is too sweet.
 I also found myself agreeing with this critique.
 I was surprised to find that the original recipe contained no salt at all!

 In general, a little salt goes a long way in baked goods.
 The salt balances out the sugar, and can make other flavors in the recipe more flavorful.
-I ended up adding a whopping ½ teaspoon of kosher salt to the frosting.
+I ended up adding a whopping ยฝ teaspoon of kosher salt to the frosting.
 That may seem like a lot, but it really helped tone down the sweetness without any coffee (more on that in a second).

 I also found that the recipe didn’t make enough for a 3 layer, 8-inch cake.
 But that made sense.
 Because although Hershey’s gives you the option to make the recipe in different cake pans, the original recipe is for a 2 layer, 9-inch cake.
 As a result, I’ve tweaked the frosting quantities below to be more suitable for a 3 layer cake.
 However, definitely check out the FAQ below if you want to make this recipe in other cake pans.